Kitz ADSL Broadband Information

 The adsl modem generates 4000 frames per second.
 The global duration of an adsl superframe is 17ms.

-Super Frame Errors
+SFE - Super Frame Errors (SFErr)

 Count of the Super Frames received which had an error.
+This is similar to CRC error.

 Total ES / ESF